JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 Deno-friendly urls.
 You don't need to run it unless you want to import another version of Three.js.

+TODO: there are still some minor issues with this (see issues page)

 ## Dependency locking

 Use `deno cache --reload --lock=lock.json --lock-write ./deps.ts` to